MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/respond-file-alerts-windows-defender-advanced-threat-protection.md

 ## Remove file from quarantine
 You can roll back and remove a file from quarantine if you’ve determined that it’s clean after an investigation.
 Run the following command on each machine where the file was quarantined.

-1. Open an elevated command–line prompt on the endpoint:
+1. Open an elevated command–line prompt on the machine:

     a.
 Go to **Start** and type cmd.